 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
-Next to Security Mode, select WPA-Personal. - 3.
-Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
+Next to Security Mode, select WPA-Personal. - Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
 Use Auto if you have wireless clients using both WPA and WPA2. - 4.
-Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
-Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default).
+Next to Cypher Type, select TKIP and AES, TKIP, or AES.
+If you have wireless clients that use both types, use TKIP and AES. - 5.
+Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
+Next to Pre-Shared Key, enter a key (passphrase).
+The key is entered as a pass-phrase in ASCII format at both ends of the wireless connection.
+The pass-phrase must be between 8-63 characters.